- DiNapoli, T. (n.d.). From Office of the New York State Comptroller: https://www.osc.state.ny.us/reports/economic/health-care-employment-2018.pdf

 Not only is Canisius College number four on our list of best online colleges in New York, but it's also one of the best online healthcare schools in New York too.

 One program of interest at Canisius is the M.S. in respiratory care, which is delivered entirely through the Desire2Learn (D2L) learning management system.
 The program itself is made up of seven core courses that enrolled students must take.
-In addition, it features four specialty track courses students can choose from, through which they can study topics such as respiratory therapeutics or respiratory care education.
+In addition, it features four specialty track courses students can choose from, allowing them to study topics such as respiratory therapeutics or respiratory care education.

-Other online healthcare programs New York students can benefit from at Canisius include a master's in applied nutrition (which does not qualify students to sit the RD examination upon completion) and a master's in community & school health.
+Other online healthcare programs New York students can benefit from at Canisius include a master's in applied nutrition (although students should be aware it does not qualify students to sit the RD examination upon completion) and a master's in community & school health.
 The school's programs operate on eight-week terms, and admission is available for fall, spring and summer semesters.